XION

 Minting Tokens

 After successfully creating your token, you will notice that no tokens have actually been minted.
 To establish or increase the token supply, you must explicitly mint new tokens.
-The minting process allows you to generate additional tokens under your control, which can then be used within your dapps, or distributed to other accounts.
+The minting process allows you to generate additional tokens under your control, which can then be used within your apps, or distributed to other accounts.

 To mint tokens, execute the following command: